How I failed machine learning in medical imaging -- shortcomings and recommendations: Publishing, distorted incentives

 \subsection{Optimizing for publication}

-As researchers we want to say our main goal is to solve a particular scientific problem, however, the reality of the culture we exist in, can distort this objective.
-A good summary of this problem is Goodhart's Law - \emph{when a measure becomes a target, it ceases to be a good measure}.
-Goodhart's Law manifests itself in several steps of the publishing life-cycle.
+As researchers our goal should be to solve scientific problems.
+Yet, the reality of the culture we exist in can distort this objective.
+Goodhart's law summarizes well the problem: \emph{when a measure becomes a target, it ceases to be a good measure}.
+As our academic incentive system is based publications, it erodes their scientific content via Goodhart's law.

-One metric that is emphasized is the publication of novel methods.
-Previous research comparing 179 classifiers on 121 datasets has shown that while some classifiers are generally more accurate, there are no statistically significant differences between the top methods~\citep{fernandez-delgado2014do}.
-In order to sustain novelty, researchers may be introducing unnecessary complexity into the method, contributing to technical debt˜\citep{sculley2015hidden} - creating unnecessary complex, and possibly less stable or understandable code.
+Methods publication are selected for their novelty.
+Yet, comparing 179 classifiers on 121 datasets shows no statistically significant differences between the top methods \citep{fernandez-delgado2014do}.
+In order to sustain novelty, researchers may be introducing unnecessary complexity into the methods, that do not improve their prediction but rather contribute to technical debt, making systems harder to maintain and deploy~\citep{sculley2015hidden}.

-Another metric that is emphasized is obtaining ``state-of-the-art'' results, which leads to several of the evaluation problems outlined in Section~\ref{sec:evaluation}.
-This can lead to a \emph{HARKing} (hypothesizing after the results are known)~\citep{kerr1998harking}.
-This phenomenon is also documented in machine learning~\citep{gencoglu2019hark} and computer science in general~\citep{cockburn2020threats}.
-The pressure to publish ``good'' results can also incentivize questionable data analysis methods~\citep{ioannidis2005most} or intentionally gaming the evaluation metrics~\citep{teney2020value}.
+Another metric emphasized is obtaining ``state-of-the-art'' results, which leads to several of the evaluation problems outlined in Section~\ref{sec:evaluation}.
+The pressure to publish ``good'' results can aggravate methodological loopholes~\citep{ioannidis2005most}, for instance gaming the evaluation in machine learning~\citep{teney2020value}.
+It is then all too appealing to find after-the-fact theoretical justifications of positive yet fragile empirical findings.
+This phenomenon, known as \emph{HARKing} (hypothesizing after the results are known)~\citep{kerr1998harking}, has been documented in machine learning~\citep{gencoglu2019hark} and computer science in general~\citep{cockburn2020threats}.

-At publication time, we are also confronted with the file drawer problem~\cite{rosenthal1979file}, where ``positive'' or ``significant'' results are more likely to be published.
-For example, \cite{cockburn2020threats} finds that in 410 most downloaded papers from the ACM, 97\% of the papers which used significance testing had a finding with p-value of less than 0.05, where in reality a uniform distribution of p-values would be expected.
+Finally, the selection of publications creates the so-called ``file drawer problem''~\citep{rosenthal1979file}: positive results, some due to experimental flukes, are more likely to be published than corresponding negative findings.
+For example, in 410 most downloaded papers from the ACM, 97\% of the papers which used significance testing had a finding with p-value of less than 0.05 \cite{cockburn2020threats}.
+It seems highly unlikely that only 3\% of the initial working hypotheses --even for impactful work-- turned out not confirmed.